KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-api/nspv.md

 # nSPV

+nSPV enhances the normal "Simple Payment Verification" (SPV) technology available for a Smart Chain.
+To learn more about regular SPV technology, [read this entry on the Bitcoin wiki.](https://en.bitcoinwiki.org/wiki/Simplified_Payment_Verification)

-The nSPV is a technology that leverages the dPoW security mechanism of the Komodo Platform to enable secure and scalable super-lite SPV clients for the Komodo(KMD) blockchain as well as all the SmartChains that are secured by dPoW.
+nSPV leverages the dPoW security mechanism of the Komodo Platform to enable secure and scalable super-lite "SPV" clients.
+An nSPV client network utilizes a smaller amount of computation and storage resources compared to a normal SPV network.
+For all Smart Chains that enable nSPV, full nodes on the network can serve the necessary data to nSPV nodes for the latter to have full wallet functionality.

-For a Chain that has nSPV enabled, its full nodes will be able to serve the necessary data to the nSPV clients and enable them to have a full wallet functionality while requiring very little in terms of computational and storage resources.
+All Komodo-compatible Smart Chains, including the KMD main chain, can utilize this technology.

-More details are available in the blog posts by jl777 [here](https://medium.com/@jameslee777/nspv-a-simple-approach-to-superlight-clients-leveraging-notarizations-75d7ef5a37a9) and [here](https://medium.com/@jameslee777/nspv-reference-cli-client-cf1ffdc03631)
+More details are available in the blog posts [here](https://medium.com/@jameslee777/nspv-a-simple-approach-to-superlight-clients-leveraging-notarizations-75d7ef5a37a9) and [here.](https://medium.com/@jameslee777/nspv-reference-cli-client-cf1ffdc03631)

+This document is intended for using the nSPV features through the `komodod` and `komodo-cli`

+There is an alternate implementation called [libnspv](https://github.com/jl777/libnspv) that is standalone and works as a full wallet for Komodo and any Smart Chain that has dPoW enabled.

-To use the following methods, the daemon must be started with the command line parameter: `-nSPV=1`
+To use the following methods, the daemon must be started with the command line parameter: `-nSPV=1`.
+The parameter instructs the daemon to act as a nSPV client.

 The following RPC calls interact with the `komodod` software, and are made available through the `komodo-cli` software.